angular/angular/aio/content/guide/router.md

 A guard's return value controls the router's behavior:

-* if it returns `true`, the navigation process continues
+* If it returns `true`, the navigation process continues.
-* if it returns `false`, the navigation process stops and the user stays put
+* If it returns `false`, the navigation process stops and the user stays put.

 The guard can also tell the router to navigate elsewhere, effectively canceling the current navigation.
 The guard *might* return its boolean answer synchronously.